aaronsb/jira-assets-api-client/README.md

   - The workflow is manually triggered

 The CI pipeline:
-1. Downloads the latest Atlassian Assets API specification
+1. Downloads the latest Atlassian JSM Insight API specification
 2. Generates the TypeScript client
 3. Builds the package
 4. Publishes to npm with public access